 There is an urgent need to find more solutions to tackle the obesity epidemic.
-Worldwide, there are more than 650 million people with obesity — which is around three times as many as there were in 1975.
+Worldwide, there are more than

 The new study adds to a body of “persuasive evidence” that there are several dietary patterns that offer a healthful way to reduce weight and improve cardiovascular health, Prof. Anderson explains.